gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 31. **Suricata Training** 5-part training module using a simulation as a backdrop to teach how to use Suricata. https://rangeforce.com/resource/suricata-challenge-reg/

+32. **Blackhat Webcast Series** Monthly webcast of varying cyber topics.
+I will post specific ones in the training section below sometimes, but this is worth bookmarking and checking back.
+They always have top tier speakers on relevant, current topics. https://www.blackhat.com/html/webcast/webcast-home.html

 ## Instructor Led Webinar/ Labs / Workshops
 ### April